Home>Mount Rainier National Park Travel Photography

 Christine Falls – One of many waterfalls in Mount Rainier National Park

-Mount Rainier National Park Photography – One night we stayed at the top of the Mountain at Paradise Inn.
+Mount Rainier National Park Photography – One night we stayed at the top of the Mountain at The Paradise Inn.
 It was raining and getting dark.
 If we were to continue or turn around it would be an hour drive down the winding mountain back to the nearest lodging so we stayed and we enjoyed it.
 The food was fantastic.
 Everything was good.
-The service was great, the presentation very nice and overall we would rate it an 8 out of 10.
+The service was great, the presentation very friendly and overall we would rate it an 8 out of 10.
 The prices were not too insane being in the middle of nowhere and the only source of food.
-The atmosphere is out of this world!!
+The atmosphere is out of this world!
 If I died and went to heaven this rustic cabin atmosphere is where I would end up.
 It’s like a ski lodge environment with big fireplaces and but no skiers.

 More Food and Hotels Inside the park: